aashishgahlawat/pythonTutorials/README.md

-# Lessons Summary

-Snippets to learn python faster (**for beginner**) to ease day to day coding.
-No long theories.
-Happy Coding
+# Who is the repo for?
+Assuming that you know the basics.

+This repo is free on long theories and dives you directly into code snippets that are made to make your day to day usual coding style better and to answer your usual questions that makes python different from other languages.

+Happy Coding!

 #### Requirements: